EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * MSG_TYPE = 0
-* ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}.
+* ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}
-* ALGs_V - algorithms that V supports that were not included in ECDH-Curve_U, HKDFs_U, AEADs_U, SIGs_V, SIGs_U,
+* ALGs_V - algorithms that V supports that were not included in ECDH-Curve_U, HKDFs_U, AEADs_U, SIGs_V, SIGs_U

 # IANA Considerations {#iana}